D8-X/d8x-trader-backend/packages/pnl/Readme.md

 -   if left empty (HTTP_RPC_URL=""), the application will choose the default RPC provider specified in the d8x node SDK

 ```
-/funding-rate-payments/:user_wallet - retrieve funding rate payments for given user_wallet
+/funding-rate-payments (query params: user_wallet) - retrieve funding rate payments for given user_wallet
-/trades-history/:user_wallet - retrieve trading history for given user_wallet
+/trades-history (query params: user_wallet) - retrieve trading history for given user_wallet

-/apy/:pool_id/:from_timestamp/:to_timestamp - apy endpoint.
+/apy (query params: from_timestamp, to_timestamp, pool_id) - apy endpoint.
 Provided pool_id for the perpetual pool, from_timestamp is any time in the past which will be used to find nearest available price information, to_timestamp is analogous for from_timestamp for end timestamp of APY calculation.
 Successful response will contain the following data
 {
     start_timestamp - found nearest start timestamp
     end_timestamp - found nearest end timestamp